ivan-shishkov/30_clash_of_markups/README.md

 # Landing for Contest #1

 It`s a landing page for the contest of the Python programmers.
 Work is still in progress.
 Only a static HTML page is available now.
+Online version is available [here](https://ivan-shishkov.github.io/30_clash_of_markups/index.html).

 # How to launch